Where leaders make themselves

 Colleges, Programs, and Degrees:

-Geographic Diversity: 37 U.S. states and 20 countries represented
+Geographic Diversity: 47 states and 22 countries represented

-International Student Services: International student orientation and special activities, including a Boston Harbor cruise and traditional Thanksgiving dinner; support services include academic advising, writing, and course-specific tutors; technology training; career education; and comprehensive ESL services.
+International Student Services: International student orientation and special activities, including outings in Boston and traditional Thanksgiving dinner with Colleges of the Fenway; support services include cultural adjustment, immigration advising, writing, and course-specific tutors, technology training, and career eduation.
 Part-time paid campus work positions are available for international students.

 International Student Budget: